billsix/cprogrammingbook/doc/04-Functions.rst

 no prototype had been seen, C would assume that the programmer had meant to pass an int and an int is what would be passed.
-The Standard simply notes that this results in undefined behaviour, which is as understated as saying that catching rabies is unfortunate.
+The Standard simply notes that this results in undefined behavior, which is as understated as saying that catching rabies is unfortunate.
 This is a very serious error and has led to many, many problems in Old C programs.

-The conversion of int to double could be done because the compiler had seen a protoytpe for the function and knew what to do about it.
+The conversion of int to double could be done because the compiler had seen a prototype for the function and knew what to do about it.
 As you would expect, there are various rules used to decide which conversions are appropriate, so we need to look at them next.